BartJongejan/Bracmat/README.md

       creating a Javascript version of Bracmat, bracmatJS.html.
       Requirement: emscripten 1.38.0
       emcc and bracmat must be in PATH to run this script.

+   * pre.js

+     Javascript file needed as argument for the --pre-js command line option of the emcc command

 * Changelog